Baby Percentile Calculator

 What the Percentile Numbers Mean

 Any percentile between the 3rd and 97th is considered within normal range.
-What matters most is consistency – a baby who has been at the 25th percentile since birth and stays there is growing normally.
+What matters most is consistency.
+A baby who has been at the 25th percentile since birth and stays there is growing normally.
 A baby who drops from the 75th to the 25th percentile over several visits may need evaluation for feeding difficulties, illness, or other factors affecting growth.
 Similarly, a rapid jump upward in weight percentile may signal overfeeding.

 Weight, Length, and Head Circumference